xini/silverstripe-social-share/readme.md

 ## Overview

-Adds sharing links and buttons for Facebook, Twitter, Instagram, Pinterest and Google+ as well as AddThis to the site.
+Adds sharing links and buttons for Facebook, Twitter, Instagram, Pinterest as well as AddThis to the site.

 ## Requirements

-* SilverStripe CMS 4.x
+* SilverStripe CMS 5.x

+Note: this version is compatible with SilverStripe 5.
+For SilverStripe 4, please see the [3.x release line](https://github.com/xini/silverstripe-social-profiles/tree/3).
-Note: this version is compatible with SilverStripe 4.
-For SilverStripe 3, please see the [1.0 release line](https://github.com/xini/silverstripe-social-profiles/tree/1.0).
+For SilverStripe 3, please see the [2.x release line](https://github.com/xini/silverstripe-social-profiles/tree/2.0).

 ## Installation